Quincy Carter: Personal life

 On December 15, 2006, Carter was arrested in Irving, Texas on possession of marijuana charges.
 He was released in lieu of a $500 bond paid by Dallas sports talk-show host and journalist, Randy Galloway.

 Carter became an independent youth football coach in Georgia specializing in training for the quarterback position.
 His personal problems continued until July 2013, when he was arrested again and charged with family violence simple battery after authorities said he allegedly threw a child safety seat at his girlfriend.
 The charge was a misdemeanor.

 Carter's standout collegiate career at the University of Georgia has caught the attention of several rap artists in Atlanta over the years, such as Gucci Mane, who referenced Carter in his single "Trap House".

 Carter has a son named Quincy Carter Jr. who attends Southwest DeKalb High School.

 In 2020, Carter celebrated one year of sobriety.
 He is currently training youth at his quarterback school.

+On December 8, 2025, Carter was hired as the head football coach at Heritage High School in Conyers, Georgia.
+He had served during the previous season as a community coach under interim head coach Caleb Shaw, playing a significant role in directing the team's development.